mastodon/documentation/content/en/admin/optional/object-storage.md

 ### Backend Variables

-The variables define how Mastodon communicates with your backend S3 storage provider.
-It is important to note that even though are many references to AWS as the default provider, many different storage providers are able to be consumed by Mastodon including AWS S3, DigitalOcean Spaces, Cloudflare R2, Wasabi, MinIO, Exoscale, Scaleway, OVH, or any other other S3-compatible provider.
+These variables specify how Mastodon connects to your backend S3 storage provider.
+While AWS is mentioned as the default, Mastodon can work with various providers like AWS S3, DigitalOcean Spaces, Cloudflare R2, Wasabi, MinIO, Exoscale, Scaleway, OVH, or any other S3-compatible provider.

-Please refer to your provider's documentation for assistance in identifying the proper settings for many of these options.
+Consult your provider's documentation for help in setting up these options correctly.

 #### `S3_ENABLED`